chanba/scavenger_wrangler/README.md

 ### 3) Live consolidation

-If you have an enormous amount of wallets, there's some built in rate limiting protection.
+This is what you came here for, really.
+Note that if you have an enormous amount of wallets, there's some built in rate limiting protection.

+It's pretty straightforward:

 ```bash
 python3 consolidate_scavenger.py \